TLouf/CV/CV.typ

 #dated_heading([=== Postdoctoral researcher], [Oct 2023 - Now])

-Fondazione Bruno Kessler, Trento, Italy
+Complex Human Behaviour Lab, Fondazione Bruno Kessler, Trento, Italy
-\ I was hired to work on the AI4Trust European project to better understand and tackle multimodal online mis/disinformation.
+\ I work on the AI4TRUST European project, on the collection of Telegram data and the analysis of its network of channels to study the diffusion of misinformation.
+I am also involved in the modelling of change in mobility behaviour for the Bologna Digital Twin project.
+I have supervised one MSc thesis and am co-supervising a PhD thesis.
+I also manage the lab's website and its server, for which I implemented a #link("https://coder.com/")[Coder] development envrionment and a #link("https://www.netdata.cloud/")[Netdata] monitoring platform.

 #dated_heading([=== Data science intern], [Jan 2018 - Jul 2018])

 HousingAnywhere, Rotterdam, Netherlands
-\ I analyzed operational data from a large SQL database to provide insights to other teams and also carried out machine learning projects at an exploratory phase.
+\ I analyzed operational data from a large SQL database to provide insights to other teams.
+// \ I handled the technical challenges linked to the transition to a Snowflake data lake, and met with representatives from the company
+I also carried out machine learning projects, such as a tool to forecast the company's revenue, taking into account seasonality and growth.

 #dated_heading([=== Research intern], [May 2017 - Oct 2017])